Last Updated: 1/31/2017 3:56:11 PM

 When a child is born Hindus, first things that is done to the baby is the creation of his birth chart.
 Same happened with Lord Rama.
 Valmiki, the author of Sanskrit Ramayana described the birth chart of Lord Rama is this way –

 The festival of Ram Navami has its own glory.
-As all Hindu festivals have some logic behind them, Ram Navmi is also the one.
+As all Hindu festivals have some logic behind them, Ram Navami is also the one.
 As Janmashtami is for Krishna, Ram Navami is for Lord Rama.
-As Ram Navmi comes every year on the ninth day of the bright half of Hindu lunar month Chaitra, the marriage anniversary of Lord Rama comes on the same day of the Hindu lunar month Margshirsha.
+As Ram Navami comes every year on the ninth day of the bright half of Hindu lunar month Chaitra, the marriage anniversary of Lord Rama comes on the same day of the Hindu lunar month Margashirsha.
 In South India, many people also celebrate the marriage anniversary of Lord Rama.